Nature40/Nature40DocumentationProject/docs/units/_unit03/04-climate-deployment.md

 ## 3D Tree Sensor Deployment

-The equipping of the selected five core study trees with three-dimensionally distributed climate sensors is entering the final phase and can be completed in the coming days.
-The holders of *cst_00071* are extended to roughly 60 cm in order to measure the temperature and humidity inside the tree crown instead of the immediate stem climate.
+The equipping of the selected five core study trees with three-dimensionally distributed climate sensors is finished.
+The holders of *cst_00071* will be extended soon to roughly 60 cm in order to measure the temperature and humidity inside the tree crown instead of the immediate stem climate.

 {% include gallery_collection gallery_path = "images/climate/cst0076" caption = "First setup of temperature/humidity sensors at the cst_00076" %}